 Thimphu is the capital city of Bhutan.
 With altitude ranging between 2,248m and 2,648m, Thimphu is officially the world’s third highest capital city.

 Punakha District served as the capital of Bhutan until 1952.

 What is the climate in Bhutan?

 The climate in Bhutan is extremely varied, which can be attributed to two main factors, the vast differences in altitude present in the country and the mild influence of North Indian monsoons.
 The climate is humid and subtropical in southern plains and foothills, temperate in the inner Himalayan valleys of the southern and central regions, and cold in the north with year-round snow on the main Himalayan summits.
 Temperatures vary according to elevation and season.

 What religions are practiced in Bhutan?

-Christianity, Hinduism and Islam are also present in the country.
+Christianity, Hinduism and Islam are also practiced by a smaller percentage of the population.